 Already have a raised bed you love?
 You can easily retrofit it to make it rabbit-proof.
 The most common method is to install a fence around the perimeter.
 For best results, your fence should be at least three feet tall and made from a sturdy material like chicken wire with a mesh of one inch or smaller.
 To prevent rabbits from digging underneath, you’ll want to bury the bottom of the fence at least six inches deep.
 Another great option is to use garden hoops with netting or a cold frame cover, which can protect your plants from rabbits while also extending your growing season.

-Keep Rabbits Away with Natural Repellents
+Deter Rabbits Naturally with Repellents

 Physical barriers are your best line of defense, but you can make your garden even less appealing by offending a rabbit’s sensitive nose.
 Rabbits rely heavily on their sense of smell to find food and detect predators.
 By using scents and tastes they find unpleasant, you can create a powerful, all-natural deterrent that encourages them to dine elsewhere.
 These methods work wonderfully on their own or as a second layer of protection for your raised garden beds.

-Mix Your Own DIY Rabbit Repellent Spray
+A Simple DIY Rabbit Repellent Spray Recipe

 One of the most effective and budget-friendly ways to protect your plants is with a homemade repellent spray.
 You can easily whip up a batch with a few common kitchen ingredients.
 A popular and potent mixture involves blending garlic, hot peppers, and water.
 Some gardeners also add a few drops of strong-smelling liquid soap to help the solution stick to plant leaves.
 Simply spray it directly onto the plants rabbits have been nibbling.
 The spicy, pungent combination is completely harmless to your garden but tastes and smells awful to a rabbit, sending them hopping in the other direction.
 It’s a simple way to make a spray that keeps pests away without using harsh chemicals.